-Snow repaired cleft palates for children whose families couldn’t afford help, developed and patented techniques for hand surgery, and sculpted Bible stories in bronze.
+Snow repaired cleft palates for children whose families couldn’t afford help, developed and patented techniques for hand surgery, and sculpted Bible story themes in bronze.
 He published 47 articles in peer-reviewed medical journals.

-Along with full-sized stuffed bears and mounted heads of twisting-horned kudus, antelopes with curve-bladed horns, and wild big cats, the T-U said Snow kept human arms, on which he often “practiced,” in his freezer at home.
+Along with full-sized stuffed bears and mounted heads of twisting-horned kudus, antelopes with curved-bladed horns, and big wild cats, the T-U said Snow kept human arms, on which he often “practiced,” in his freezer at home.

-Not much has changed at Curry-Thomas for decades.
-The trophy collection has grown.
+For decades now, not much has changed at Curry-Thomas.
+The trophy collection has stagnated.
 Steve’s brother Terry died a few years ago, his brother Matt last year, both from cancer.
 “It’s just me and my brother Tim now,” he says.

 Curry-Thomas customers Steve’s known since the 1960s who once brought their children to see the trophy heads and fully preserved bobcats and foxes and Brodie’s bear and Snow’s lion now bring their grandchildren to see them.

 Dust motes scintillate through cages and over shelves of electrical supplies.
-A stapled piece of cardboard on a bolt of camouflage cloth prices it at $4.95 a yard.
-Over random racks of antler, varying in size, a mounted jackalope head stares out from a back corner wall.
+A stapled piece of cardboard atop a bolt of camouflage cloth prices it at $4.95 a yard.
+Amidst raccoon pelts and random racks of antler, varying in size, a mounted jackalope head stares out from a back corner wall.